Take 12 Trips – a social media challenge

 Back in January I stumbled across a blog post on TheTravelHack challenging people to take 12 trips throughout the year – #Take12Trips.
-At this point I already had some weekend breaks booked to get me off the mark – a stag do, a marathon and a wedding.
+At this point I already had some weekend breaks booked to get me off the mark.
+These were a stag do, a marathon and a wedding.
 The other 9 would have to materialise in 2016 as we went along.

 - 4 by train